spaceship-prompt/spaceship-prompt/Options.md

 Node.js section is shown only in directories that contain `package.json` file, or `node_modules` folder, or any other file with `.js` extension.

-If you use [n] as Node.js version manager, please, set `SPACESHIP_NODE_DEFAULT_VERSION` to the default Node.js version.
-If current version is the same as `SPACESHIP_NODE_DEFAULT_VERSION`, then Node.js section will be hidden.
+If you set `SPACESHIP_NODE_DEFAULT_VERSION` to the default Node.js version and your current version is the same as `SPACESHIP_NODE_DEFAULT_VERSION`, then Node.js section will be hidden.

 | Variable | Default | Meaning |
 | :------- | :-----: | ------- |